Scene Structure Guidance Network: Unfolding Graph Partitioning into Pixel-Wise Feature Learning: Methodology

 where $|\cdot|$ indicates an absolute value, and the hyperparameter $\gamma$ is set to 0.9 in our implementation.
 We can intuitively figure out that $\mathcal{L}_{spatial}$ has a minimum value when $\textbf{Y}_k$ is either 0 or 1 for each pixel.
 With the $\mathcal{L}_{spatial}$ and the softmax operation together, we show that if a pixel of one eigenvector converges near to 1, the pixel of other eigenvectors should go to 0.
 This makes each pixel across the eigenvectors have different value due to the sparsity penalty, which produces diverse feature representations of image structures.

 In total, the final loss function for SSGNet is defined as:

 where $\lambda$ is the hyper-parameter, and is empirically set to 40.

-Our SSGNet is pretrained on a single dataset and can be embedded in various baseline networks after passing through an additional single convolution layer which acts as an attention module.
+Our SSGNet is first pretrained on a single dataset and can be embedded in various baseline networks and jointly optimized with the baseline after passing through an additional single convolution layer which acts as an attention module.
 In favor of the target domain on each task, this layer produces adaptive structural information of input scenes by linearly combining the set of eigenvectors.